faisalnh/proofpoint-dashboard/README.md

 **Performance Command Center** — A data-driven appraisal platform built for accountability and transparency.

-ProofPoint revolutionizes organizational hierarchy and employee appraisals with an evidence-based approach: **No Evidence, No Score.**
+ProofPoint simplify organizational hierarchy and employee appraisals with an evidence-based approach: **No Evidence, No Score.**

 ---